acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

       - description: 'Marlborough, New Zealand '
         price: 14 / 48
         title: '(White) 2020 Whitehaven Sauvignon  Blanc '
-      - description: >-
-          Dominant notes of white pulp fruit, apples, and pineapples are well balanced by the citrusy sensations of orange blossoms and jasmine.
-Its fragrant palate is savory with a soft entry and balanced freshness with an excellent balance of minerals &  excellent structure.
-        price: '35'
-        title: >-
-          (white) TREAT YO SELF BOTTLE SPECIAL: 2022 TORMARESCA CHARDONNAY (PUGLIA, ITALY)
       - description: 'Mendoza, Argentine'
         price: 14 / 50
         title: (red)2021 Argento Organic Malbec